aleksandrskoselevs/transformer-attention-tutorial/1_counting-letters/README.md

 This tests the trained model (remember to specify the parameters if the trained model did not use default parameters).

-In particular, you can modify the test sample's length and also whether to plot the attention heatmap (defaults to False):
+In particular, you can choose whether to plot the attention heatmap (defaults to False):

-- Sample length: `--sample_len=10`
 - Plot: `--plot`

-A model trained with the default parameters works reasonably well with sample lengths of 9 to 11.
-Shorter or longer sequences will see significant degradation of performance.

-Also, the model definitely cannot output counts larger than the `--max_len` parameter specified during training, since that is used to specify the number of units in the network for generating the logits.

 ### Help